19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Weapon Properties/Finesse Property.md

 # Finesse

-A Finesse weapon's wielder *may* replace all instances of [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) on its [Melee Attack](../../Game%20Procedures/Combat/Melee%20Attack.md) with [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md).
+A Finesse weapon *may* replace all instances of [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) on its [Melee Attack](../../Game%20Procedures/Combat/Melee%20Attack.md) with [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md).